poweredbyfusion/opensesame/README.md

 **Prevention:** If you are using a gate or garage which uses "fixed codes", to prevent this type of attack, ensure you upgrade to a system which clearly states that it's using **rolling codes, hopping codes, Security+ or Intellicode**.
 These are **not** foolproof from attack, but do prevent the OpenSesame attack along with traditional brute forcing attacks.
 Suggested vendors: current products from LiftMaster and Genie.

-**Criminals:** The code I've released is bricked to prevent you from abusing it.
-It *almost* works, but just not quite, and is released to educate.
-If you are an expert in RF and microcontrollers, you could fix it, but then you wouldn't need my help in the first place, would you.

 -----

 # (U) Capabilities